Numerical optimization for the compatibility constant of the lasso: Real data analysis

 Figure \ref{fig:histogram_cor} shows the histogram of correlations among predictors.
 Most pairs of variables are moderately and positively correlated, while a few exhibit relatively high correlations.
 This correlation structure may influence the value of the compatibility constant, although its effect appears to be limited.

-To compute the compatibility constant, we need the zero/nonzero pattern of the true coefficients, which cannot be provided in practice.
-Therefore, we provide a heuristic method to estimate the zero/nonzero pattern of the true coefficients.
+To compute the compatibility constant, we need the support of the true coefficients, which cannot be provided in practice.
+Therefore, we provide a heuristic method to estimate the support of the true coefficients.
 First, we divide the dataset into training and test datasets.
 The number of observations for the training and test data is $n_{\rm train}=1009$ and $n_{\rm test}=1000$, respectively.
 Then, we fit the lasso and estimate the set $S$ as follows: \begin{enumerate} \item We first select the regularization parameter $\lambda$ by the 10-fold cross validation.
 The cross-validation is known to be inconsistent in model selection and tends to select overly complex models \citep{shao1993linear}.
-Indeed, the number of nonzero coefficients selected by the cross-validation is $77$, which is relatively large. \item The fitted value from cross-validation is expected to be sufficiently small because cross-validation is an unbiased estimator of the prediction error.
-Therefore, the unbiased estimator of $\sigma^2$, $\hat\sigma^2 = \frac{1}{n_{\mathrm{train}} - s_{\mathrm{CV}} - 1} \bigl\|\bm y_{\mathrm{train}} - X_{\mathrm{train}}\hat{\bm\beta}^{(\mathrm{CV})}\bigr\|_2^2,$ would be a good estimator.
-Numerically, it is $\hat\sigma^2 = 1.268\times 10^{-4}.$ \item Based on the above $\hat\sigma^2$, we estimate the penalty level based on the Proposition \ref{prop:lassoaccuracy} by
+Indeed, the number of nonzero coefficients selected by the cross-validation is $77$, which is relatively large. \item We obtain an estimator of $\sigma^2$ defined by $\hat\sigma^2 = \frac{1}{n_{\mathrm{train}} - s_{\mathrm{CV}} - 1} \bigl\|\bm y_{\mathrm{train}} - X_{\mathrm{train}}\hat{\bm\beta}^{(\mathrm{CV})}\bigr\|_2^2$.
+Numerically, $\hat\sigma^2 = 1.268\times 10^{-4}.$ \item Based on the above $\hat\sigma^2$, we estimate the penalty level based on the Proposition \ref{prop:lassoaccuracy} by

 with $\delta = 0.1$.
 We get $\lambda_{\mathrm{train}} = 3.085\times 10^{-3}.$ \item We fit a lasso on $(X_{\mathrm{train}}, \bm y_{\mathrm{train}})$ again but with the above $\lambda_{\mathrm{train}}$.
 With the estimated regression coefficients, say $\hat{\bm\beta}^{(\mathrm{train})}$, we get a set of nonzero coefficients, $\hat{S} = \operatorname{supp}(\hat{\bm\beta}^{(\mathrm{train})}) $. \end{enumerate} In our experiment, we obtain the following $|\hat{S}| = 11$ companies: Microsoft Corp., Amazon.com Inc., Meta Platforms Inc., Berkshire Hathaway Inc.\ (Class~B), Mastercard Inc., Cisco Systems Inc., Amphenol Corp., IDEXX Laboratories Inc., Fastenal Co., CDW Corp., and Skyworks Solutions Inc.